Move over Black Friday, there are sales happening earlier than you.

-Area retailers said beginning Black Friday a day early is a matter of responding to the customers’ requests for greater convenience.
+Area retailers say it’s a matter of responding to the customers’ requests for greater convenience.

-Justin Tidwell, a manager at Target in Florence, said the decision to open at 9 p.m. today is the result of the public requesting it and other retailers moving toward a pre-Friday opening.
+Justin Tidwell, a manager at Target in Florence, said the decision to open at 9 Thursday night was the result of the public requesting it and other retailers moving toward a pre-Friday opening.

 This is the first year the major retail outlet has opened on Thanksgiving.
-Tidwell said his store will base next year’s decision on when to open on this year’s sales.
+Tidwell said his store will use this year’s sales to determine next year’s opening time.

 Other retailers are planning Thanksgiving openings, too.
 Wal-Mart is opening at 8 p.m.